tmack0/stash-migrate/README.md

 1. BitBucket has a flat repo layout.
 You only get project/repo.git.
 No heirarchy.
    If your repo was under a few paths, consider merging them all into one repo or renaming them.
 The script defaults to trimming to the last / ( ${repo##*/}
-   ie: some-package/some-subproject would be some-package-subproject
+   ie: some-package/some-subproject would be some-subproject by default
 2. Consider only using hypen instead of underscore
 3. As mentioned in step 5, all repos are lower case.
 The Displayed name can/will show capitalization, but the URL will be all lower case.
 Try to not use capitalizations